 Each wrestler who participates in a competition automatically agrees to FILA to use his filmed or photographed image for the promotion of the competition or of competitions to come.
 If a wrestler refuses to agree to these conditions, he will have to make this clear at the entry stage and, may therefore be excluded from the competition.

 Weight categories

-The weight categories for freestyle and Greco-Roman wrestling are as follows:
+The weight categories for Men's Freestyle and Greco-Roman wrestling are as follows (in kilograms):